Bachelor/Master Seminar (BMS)

 - In the beginning, the advisor should assign the relevant websites for the literature review and specify what the first meaningful search terms could be.
 A student should use this information to derive further search terms and starts his or her own research.
 The goal is to identify the most relevant scientific publications for a specific work.
 If non-scientific publications are relevant for the thesis, they could also be considered for the BMS phase.
 The advisor regulates further details.

 - Within the first two weeks of the BMS phase, the list of related works should be sent to the advisor so he or she can make sure about the quality of the identified sources and give further recommendations if necessary.
 The list should include at least ten related scientific publications (and also the list of related non-scientific publications if appropriate for a thesis topic).
 These publications should be most relevant to the thesis.
-Each publication in the list should be presented with the title, the authors, and a short summary (2-3 sentences).
+Each publication in the list should be presented with the title, the authors, the conference/journal, and a short summary (2-3 sentences).
 It should also be explained how the publication is relevant for the thesis (2-3 sentences to point out what was learned through reading for a particular thesis, e.g. which methods a person would like to take).
 The advisor uses this list only to assess the relevancy of the selected work for the student's thesis (i.e., has the student found the most relevant works?).
 A student receives the feedback from the advisor and the deadline for the first submission is established.

 - A student should now start to take note of the feedback given by the advisor (and for example search for new sources if necessary) and compile the first version of the summary of publications.
 This summary should fit the style of the “Related Work” chapter of our thesis (see the examples of final theses provided on the website).
 The summary should not only reflect what is described in the papers but also put them in relation to the student’s thesis work.
 Note that usually more works should be read, analyzed, and described in order to compile the "Related Work" chapter of the high-quality Bachelor's or Master's thesis.
 The summary serves as a good basis for this chapter.